kadena-community/kadena.js/packages/apps/docs/src/pages/docs/blogchain/2023/pact-core-concepts-part-i-introduction-to-blockchain-development-with-kadena-2023-04-20.md

 Kadena.js is a mono-repository where the team stores all their JavaScript/ TypeScript solutions for its blockchain, including but not limited to libraries, tooling, and dApps.
-Essentially, Kadena.js is a software developer kit for JavaScript, whereas Chianweb and Pact are the backbone of applications built on the Kadena platform.
+Essentially, Kadena.js is a software developer kit for JavaScript, whereas Chainweb and Pact are the backbone of applications built on the Kadena platform.
 Once builders are familiar with Chainweb and Pact, they can then build frontend against the Kadena blockchain backend with Kadena.js.